cdebom/plot_deep_design/README.md

 ## SUPPORTED LAYERS
 Almost every keras layer is supported (unsupported layers are: SimpleRNNCell, GRUCell nor LSTMCell -which are usually wrapped inside an RNN, SimpleRNN, GRU, LSTM or ConvLSTM2D layer-.
 Layer wrappers (such as TimeDistributed or Bidirectional) are not supported either).
+See further documentation on Keras layers on https://keras.io/layers .
 The render for each type of layer is shown below:

 ### Core layers
 From top to bottom and left to right: Input, Flatten, Dense, Lambda, ActivityRegularization, Masking, Reshape, Permute and RepeatVector layers.